-Fitbit Charge 4 was launched earlier this year.
-The much anticipated upgrade to the company’s best selling activity band is here.
-It takes across everything from the previous generation, and slaps on some worthy upgrades.
+Fitbit Charge 5 is an updated version of the company’s flagship activity band.
+The much loved device takes across pretty much everything from the previous generation, and slaps on some worthy upgrades.

-The sleek looking fitness band has been our favourite for a couple of years now.
-So until something better comes along, the new version is our choice for the average person who does the occasional run here and there – particularly as the price has not changed.
+The sleek looking Charge range has been our favourite for a couple of years now.
+So until something better comes along, the new version is our choice for the average person who does the occasional run here and there – particularly as the price is almost the same.

-The device has pretty much everything you need for 24/7 activity tracking.
+The device has everything you need for 24/7 activity tracking.
 The main addition with the fifth generation is a beautiful color display.
-You still get built-in GPS.
-Something runners and cyclists will appreciate, the functionality will come in handy with many of the 20 or so exercise modes.
+You still get built-in GPS, something runners and cyclists will appreciate, the functionality will come in handy with many of the exercise modes.

 Last but certainly not least are the smart features.
 These have progressed so much that they are starting to blend the line between fitness tracker and smartwatch.
 In addition to contactless payments, Charge 5 comes with call, calendar, text and smartphone app notifications.
 There is a host of Fitbit and third-party apps, too, as well as Spotify control.

 Runner up # 1

-A new addition to Fitbit’s range, this one comes in the form of a discreet band but it packs most of the health and fitness tracking functionality you can find in high-spec smartwatches.
+A recent addition to Fitbit’s range, this one comes in the form of a discreet band but it packs most of the health and fitness tracking functionality you can find in high-spec smartwatches.

 But what works in its advantage is the small form-factor and beautiful AMOLED display.
-There is no price difference between the two so the decision comes down to your preferred design and whether you need built-in GPS or can do with Connected GPS, Luxe presents itself as an attractive buy.
+All of this is offered at a very respectible price.
+So if don’t need built-in GPS and can do with Connected GPS, Luxe presents itself as an attractive buy.

 Runner up # 2